-

 Sending data over the Internet is not safe.
 A safe connections takes effort and resources.

-If you manage to get your mail send via encryption, you forgot the National Security Agencies (in short NSA) that have access to the mail servers and scan your data before its gets send encrypted over the Internet.
+If you manage to get your mail send via encryption, you forgot the National Security Agencies (in short NSA) that have access to the mail servers and scan your data before it gets sent encrypted over the Internet.
 Move your data up to an online storage leaves them in a container that is not yours alone.But if you encrypt and decrypt data on your computer first with a strong 256bit encryption key, you can leave any security agency in the dark.

 These Windows Powershell script functions makes it easy to encrypt and decrypt your files.